mgrinsven/thesis_scripts/README.md

 This script is developed using Ubuntu 20.04.
 In order to execute this script, you need the following additional packages installed:
-* pst-tools (for converting PST files into EML files)
+* pst-tools (for extracting EML files from the PST)
 * mpack containing the munpack executable (for extracting attachments from the EML files)

 ### Installation of additional packages
 When using Ubuntu (or any debian based distributions), the above packages can be installed using the following line in a terminal:

-> sudo apt install pst-tools mpack
+> sudo apt install pst-utils mpack